Lerie82/lerieui/README.md

 The grid is a 12 column repeating grid

 ### Sections
-Sections are basically "sections" trhat you are filling with content.
+Sections belong inside of Containers, you will fill these with Panels.
 There are several helper classes available to align your content:
 - .two
   - Gives the developer two sections
 - .three